 Focus on the Things You Can Control, and Let Go of the Things You Can’t

 One of the best strategies for how to stop worrying about the future is focusing on the things you can control.
 You can’t control the economy or pandemic, but you do have a choice about how you respond.

-If the pandemic caused you to lose your job, for example, you may feel discouraged and wonder if it’s possible to get hired in this economy.
+If you lost your job due to the pandemic, for example, you may feel discouraged and wonder if it’s possible to get hired in this economy.
 But some industries haven’t been affected by the coronavirus and are still thriving.
-If you think about how your skills may transfer to that industry, work on updating your resume and networking with the right people; you may find some new exciting or unexpected job opportunities.
+If you think about how your skills may transfer to that industry, work on updating your resume, and networking with the right people.
+You may find some new exciting or unexpected job opportunities.